Trotta (film)

 Trotta is a 1971 West German film directed by Johannes Schaaf.
 It is based on the 1938 novel Die Kapuzinergruft (The Emperor's Tomb) by Austrian author Joseph Roth.
-It was chosen as West Germany's official submission to the 45th Academy Awards for Best Foreign Language Film, but did not manage to receive a nomination.
+It was chosen as West Germany's official submission to the 45th Academy Awards for Best Foreign Language Film, but did not receive a nomination.
 It was also entered into the 1972 Cannes Film Festival.